Estimated read time: Article 4-7 minutes

 By a Changed Object Description account, category learning alters the description of the objects themselves, emphasizing properties that are relevant for categorization. – R.L.
 Goldstone, et. al.

 And therein lays the danger of unearned labels.
-A rose by any other name may still be a rose, but call something a rose long enough and people will believe it's a rose.
+A rose by any other name may still be a rose, but call something a rose long enough and people believe it’s a rose.

-Believing that a tulip is actually a rose isn't that different than believing the lives we live day-to-day are typically involve hard work.
+Believing that a tulip is actually a rose isn’t that different than believing the lives we live day-to-day are typically involve hard work.
 Both are simple miss-characterizations.
-The difference is that one misunderstanding could get you in a fight with your spouse, and the other can sabotage every goal you ever set for your entire life.
+The difference is that one misunderstanding could get you in a fight with your spouse, while the other can sabotage every goal you set for your entire life.